neondatabase/website/content/docs/introduction/branching.md

 For a simple example showing how you can use a branch to recover lost data, refer to [Recover lost data with branching](/docs/tutorial/data-recovery), in the _Neon tutorial_.

-For a more -in-depth example of this capability, refer to our [Time Travel with Serverless Postgres](https://neon.tech/blog/time-travel-with-postgres) blog post, which demonstrates how you can use database branches to recover data from a past point in time.
+For another data recovery example using Neon's branching feature, refer to [Time Travel with Serverless Postgres](https://neon.tech/blog/time-travel-with-postgres).
+This example uses a bisect script and the Neon API to create branches to recover to the last known good.

 ### Analytics